Translations of the Odyssey: Translational approaches

 The language of the Homeric epics is inaccessible to the vast majority of readers, but interest in them, and related stories, remains quite strong.
 Susan Bassnett suggests that they owe their cultural penetration to adaptation, selective reading, and translation itself.
-Richard Armstrong argues that modern editions of the poems misled readers into believing there was a true "original" text—he says that in reality, translational reinterpretation is a central feature of the epic genre.
+Richard Armstrong argues that modern editions of the poems mislead readers into believing there was a true "original" text—he says that in reality, translational reinterpretation is a central feature of the epic genre.
 Argentine essayist Jorge Luis Borges was a pioneer in analyzing the translations of the Odyssey: in a 1957 essay, he defined the whole corpus as an "international library", noting its particular relevance to the development of English literature.
 Formal translation studies appeared as an academic discipline in the 1970s, but interest in translational scholarship increased substantially in the early twenty-first century.
 Earlier academic work relied on individual case studies, but systematic analysis in the twenty-first century have opened new interpretations and theoretical frameworks.

 Armstrong summarises the traditional understanding of translational approaches: